Sparhandy/CodingStandard/README.md

 * Push your branch to your fork.
 * Create a pull request on GitHub.
 * Discuss your pull request with us.
-* Our devs will then merge or close the PR.
+* Our devs will then merge or close the pull request.

 # Acknowledgements
-This would not be possible without the tremendous work of the good people at [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer) and [PHP Mess Detector](https://github.com/phpmd/phpmd) and of cause the authors annotated in the source files.
+This would not be possible without the tremendous work of the good people at [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer) and [PHP Mess Detector](https://github.com/phpmd/phpmd) and of course the authors annotated in the source files.